Arts and Education Council News

 Will grant and program applications be reviewed on schedule?

 - PNC Program Grants: PNC Program Grants are currently being reviewed virtually by the Arts and Education Council’s grants and programs committee.
-The Arts and Education Council will postpone the allocation meeting for PNC Program Grants until we can meet in person.
-We will keep all applicants informed as we have additional information.
+In adherence with the City of St. Louis’ stay at home order, the Arts and Education Council will postpone the allocation meeting for PNC Program Grants until we can meet in person.
+2020/2021 Program Grants will be provided to organizations who can conduct their programs through July 31, 2021.

 - Katherine Dunham Fellowship: The next Katherine Dunham Fellowship will take place in Spring 2021.
 Applications for the spring 2021 cohort will be extended through October 15, 2020.

-We’ve had to change our program or project as a result of COVID-19, will we lose our funding?
+We have had to change our program or project because of COVID-19, will we lose our funding?

-The Arts and Education Council has no plans to cancel funding as a result of COVID-19.
+The Arts and Education Council has no plans to cancel program grant funding because of COVID-19.
 If COVID-19, has altered the course of your programming please reach out to Grants and Programs Director Cynthia Davis to discuss these changes at Cynthia-D@KeepArtHappening.org or 314.289.4007.

 Is the Centene Center for the Arts open?